Ceylon Manohar

 Ceylon Manohar (சிலோன் மனோகர்) (c.
 1944 – 22 January 2018), popular name of A. E. Manoharan (Anthony Pillai Emmanuel Manoharan) also known as Surangani Manohar (சுராங்கனி மனோகர்), was a pop singer and actor.
 He has played roles in Tamil films and other Sri Lankan Tamil works.

-Manoharan was 73 when he died in Chennai of age-related ailments.
+Career

 He is majorly known for the song "Surangani", which attained cult status in the 1970s and 1980s in Tamil Nadu.

 Although he is best remembered as a singer, Manohar had his sights set on acting from a very young age.
 He began acting in plays when he was a student at St John's College in Jaffna in the 1960s.
 Like many Sri Lankans of his era, Manohar came to India to pursue his higher studies.
 While he was a BA student in Trichy, he would go regularly to what was then Madras to try and get a role in a film.
 At that time all he could manage was a minor role in Maanavan, a 1970 film produced by M M A Chinnappa Thevar.